strangerstudios/sitewide-sales/README.md

 # [Sitewide Sales](https://sitewidesales.com) #

 ### Welcome to the Sitewide Sales GitHub Repository
+Sitewide Sales allows you to run Black Friday, Cyber Monday, or other flash sales on your WordPress-powered eCommerce or membership site.
+The plugin offers modules for [WooCommerce](https://woocommerce.com) and [Paid Memberships Pro](https://www.paidmembershipspro.com).

+Let Sitewide Sales handle your sale banners, notification bars, landing pages, and reporting.
+Running a sale like this used to require three or more separate plugins.
+Now you can run your sale with a single tool.
+At the same time, the Sitewide Sales plugin is flexible enough that you can use specific banner and landing page plugins if wanted.

-For more information please visit [the Sitewide Sales website](https://sitewidesales.com)
+For more information please visit [the Sitewide Sales website](https://sitewidesales.com) or [browse Sale Landing Page and Banner demos](https://sitewidesales.com/demos/).

 ## Installation ##
 For detailed installation steps, visit the [documentation on getting started with the plugin](https://www.strangerstudios.com/wordpress-plugins/sitewide-sales/documentation/).